viktoria-hurtisova/WFA_Convertor/README.md

 - the keyword `encode` indicates that you have chosen the encoding mode,
 - `<image>` is a path to the image file.
 The path can be either absolute or relative to the application's location in the file system.
 The program supports images in the following formats: BMP, JPG, PNG, TIFF.
 If the image is in a different format, the program will either not be able to process it and will write out an error message, or the resulting WFA may not represent the image.

-For example, a correct input for encoding is
+For example, the correct input for encoding is

 ```
 encode C:\Users\MyName\Desktop\pictures\garden.png